tc39/proposal-smart-pipelines/readme.md

 has already been proposed as [optional `catch` binding][].
 This bare form is mutually compatible with Additional Feature TS.

-[Additional Feature TS is **formally specified in a separate draft specification**][formal TS].
+[Additional Feature TS is **formally specified in in the draft specification**][formal TS].

 <table>